 Definition of Mills Semester Course Credit

 A typical academic course at Mills is offered for 3 or 4 semester course credits.
-These courses usually meet for 150 minutes per week for 14 weeks, and require a minimum of nine hours of outside work per week.
+These courses usually meet for 150 minutes per week for 14 weeks, and require a minimum of six hours of outside work per week.

 Advanced Academic Standing on Entrance

 The College participates in the Advanced Placement Program of the College Entrance Examination Board.
 Any student who has taken college-level work at an official secondary school may take AP examinations and submit the test results for consideration to the dean of undergraduate admission.
 A maximum of 24 semester credits of combined AP, international baccalaureate, and high school-credited college course credits will be accepted toward the Mills bachelor’s degree.
 Advanced Placement courses may replace introductory major course requirements at the discretion of the major advisor.
 Advanced Placement courses may replace one introductory minor course requirement at the discretion of the minor advisor.

 Students who need to request AP scores should contact the College Board or visit www.collegeboard.com.